 This differrence is possible because both cameras use different image processors despite using the same battery type (EN-EL15 Lithium-ion rechargeable battery).

 A long-lasting battery is one of the most sought after features of any camera.
 No one would want their cameras to go off often when they’re in action.

-The EXPEED 4 used by D7200 is the next generation processors after the EXPEED 3 which the D7100 uses.
-So what does that mean?
+This is an an advantage for the Nikon D7200 because The EXPEED 4 used by Nikon D7200 is the next generation processors after the EXPEED 3 which the D7100 uses.

 Well for starters, the EXPEED 4 is much faster than its predecessor EXPEED 3 by 30%.
 Therefore, the D7200 is way faster in processing than D7100.
 This speed is evident in how fast the camera’s autofocus speed reacts in subject tracking.

 Also, we mentioned earlier that EXPEED 4 saves battery life as it reduces the amount of power expended in performing a function.
 When time is spent on getting a function done, more power is used up in the process.
 So the faster the function is completed, the less power expended.

 Which is Newer D7200 or D7100?